 Rental apartment or house:

 What to do if you get sick?
-If you travel to Canada and are not able to register for a minimum of one (1) course in the Fall Term, you will not have health insurance from September 1, 2020 – December 31, 2020.
+If you travel to Canada and are not able to register for a minimum of one (1) course in the Fall 2020 Term, then you will not have health insurance from September 1, 2020 – December 31, 2020.
 Similarly, if you aren’t able to register for a minimum of one (1) course in the Winter 2021 Term, then you will not have health insurance from January 1, 2021 – August 31, 2021 (unless you register in courses for the Summer 2021 term, in which case you will have coverage from May 1, 2021 – August 31, 2021).

 Do you have a credit card that will be accepted at local stores and online shopping websites to ensure you are able to order the things you require?